syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Calculates the net present value of an investment by using a discount rate and a series of future payments (negative values) and income (positive values).

 #### Syntax
 NPV(rate, value1, value2, …),

 #### Where:
-* rate is the rate of discount over the length of one period.
+* **rate** is the rate of discount over the length of one period.
-* value1, value2, … are arguments representing the payments and income.
+* **value1**, **value2**, … are arguments representing the payments and income.
-* Value1, value2, … must be equally spaced in time and occur at the end of each period.
+* **Value1**, **value2**, … must be equally spaced in time and occur at the end of each period.
 * NPV uses the order of value1, value2, … to interpret the order of cash flows.
 Be sure to enter your payment and income values in the correct sequence.

 #### Remarks
 NPV investment begins one period before the date of the value1 cash flow and ends with the last cash flow in the list.
 NPV calculation is based on future cash flows.
 If your first cash flow occurs at the beginning of the first period, the first value must be added to the NPV result, not included in the value arguments.
 If n is the number of cash flows in the list of values, the formula for NPV is,

 ### NUMBERVALUE
 The `NUMBERVALUE` function converts text to a number in a locale-independent way.

 #### Syntax
 NUMBERVALUE(text)

 #### Where:

-* text is the text to convert to a number.
+* **text** is the text to convert to a number.

 #### Remarks

-&#35;VALUE! - occurs if any of the arguments are not valid.
+`#VALUE!` - occurs if any of the arguments are not valid.

 ### OCT2BIN
 The `OCT2BIN` function converts an octal number into a binary number.

 #### Syntax
 OCT2BIN(nuM, places )

 #### Where:
-* num is the octal number you want to convert.
+* **num** is the octal number you want to convert.
-* places is the number of characters to use.
+* **places** is the number of characters to use.

 #### Remarks

-&#35;NUM! - occurs if number is not a valid octal number and if if places is negative.
+`#NUM!`- occurs if number is not a valid octal number and if if places is negative.<br/>

-&#35;VALUE! - occurs if places is non-numeric.
+`#VALUE!` - occurs if places is non-numeric.

 ### OCT2HEX
 The `OCT2HEX` function converts an octal number into a hexadecimal number.

 #### Syntax
 OCT2HEX(num, places)

 #### Where:

-* num is the octal number you want to convert.
+* **num** is the octal number you want to convert.
-* places is the number of characters to use.
+* **places** is the number of characters to use.

 #### Remarks

-&#35;NUM! - occurs if number is not a valid octal number and if if places is negative.
+`#NUM!`- occurs if number is not a valid octal number and if if places is negative.

-&#35;VALUE! - occurs if places is non-numeric.
+`#VALUE!` - occurs if places is non-numeric.

 ### OCT2DEC
 The decimal value converts to an octal number.

 #### Syntax
 OCT2DEC(number)

 #### Where:

-* number is the octal number you want to convert.
+* **number** is the octal number you want to convert.

 #### Remarks

-&#35;NUM! - occurs if number is not a valid octal number.
+`#NUM!`- occurs if number is not a valid octal number.

 ### ODD
 Returns the number rounded up to the nearest odd integer.

 #### Syntax
 ODD(number),

 #### Where:
-* number is the value to be rounded off.
+* **number** is the value to be rounded off.

 #### Remarks
 Regardless of the sign of a number, a value is rounded up when adjusted away from zero.
 If the number is an odd integer, no rounding occurs.

 ### OFFSET
-The `Offset` function returns a reference to a range that is offset a number of rows and columns from any given range or cell.
+The Offset function returns a reference to a range that is offset a number of rows and columns from any given range or cell.

 #### Syntax
 Offset( range, rows, columns, height, width )

 #### Where:
-* range is the starting range from which you want to apply the offset.
+* **range** is the starting range from which you want to apply the offset.
-* rows is the number of rows you want to apply as the offset to the range.
+* **rows** is the number of rows you want to apply as the offset to the range.
 This can be either a positive or negative number.
-* columns is the number of columns you want to apply as the offset to the range.
+* **columns** is the number of columns you want to apply as the offset to the range.
 This can be either a positive or a negative number.
-* height is the number of rows that you want the returned range to be.
+* **height** is the number of rows that you want the returned range to be.
-* width is the number of columns that you want the returned range to be.
+* **width** is the number of columns that you want the returned range to be.

 ### OR
 Returns `True` if any argument is true; returns `False` if all arguments are false.

 #### Syntax
 OR(logical1, logical2, …),

 #### Where:
-* logical1, logical2, … are conditions you want to test that can be either True or False.
+* **logical1**, **logical2**, … are conditions you want to test that can be either True or False.

 #### Remarks
 The arguments must evaluate to logical values such as True or False or in arrays or references that contain logical values.